Healthdirect Free Australian health advice you can count on.

 • Ovarian cancer does not usually cause noticeable symptoms in its early stages and is often diagnosed at an advanced stage.

-• Ovarian cancer is usually treated with surgery, often followed by other treatments.
+• Ovarian cancer is usually treated with surgery, however chemotherapy, radiotherapy and targeted therapy may also be used.

-• Ovarian cancer is more common in older women and those with a family history of cancer of the reproductive organs.
+• Ovarian cancer is more common in older females and those with a family history of cancer of the reproductive organs.

-• If you have strong risk factors for ovarian cancer, you may wish to discuss your options with your doctor.
+• If you have risk factors for ovarian cancer, you may wish to discuss preventative treatment with your doctor.

 What is ovarian cancer?

-• There are three main types of ovarian cancer.
-The type of cancer usually depends on which ovarian cells are affected by cancer.
+There are 3 main types of ovarian cancer.
+The type of cancer depends on which ovarian cells are affected.

-• Epithelial tumours affect the surface cells of the ovary.
-They make up about 90% of ovarian cancers and usually affect women over 60 years of age.
+• Epithelial tumours affect the surface cells of the ovary, fallopian tube or peritoneum.
+They make up about 9 out of 10 ovarian cancers and there are different subtypes.
+They usually affect females over 60 years of age.

-• Germ cell tumours affect the ovarian cells that normally develop into eggs, usually in women under 40 years of age.
-They make up about 5% of ovarian cancers.
+• Germ cell tumours affect the ovarian cells that develop into eggs, usually in females under 40 years of age.
+They make up about 4 in every 100 cases of ovarian cancer.

 What are the symptoms of ovarian cancer?